jaybhatade/schedulr-env/README.md

 Each task includes an automated grader that:
 - Calculates average reward across the episode
-- Returns a score strictly between 0.1 and 0.9
+- Returns a score strictly between 0 and 1 (never exactly 0.0 or 1.0)
 - Evaluates task completion efficiency and energy management

 ## Technical Details